sosy-lab/cpachecker/doc/Test.md

 Integration Tests
 -----------------

-Integration tests that are executed automatically by the [BuildBot][] for the main branch are defined by the files `../test/test-sets/integration-*.xml`.
+The primary test suite of CPAchecker consists of integration tests that are executed automatically by the [BuildBot][] for the main branch.
+These are defined by the files `../test/test-sets/integration-*.xml`.
 You can also execute these tests directly with [BenchExec], which is bundled with CPAchecker, e.g., `scripts/benchmark.py test/test-sets/integration-simpleTests.xml`.